lucaschirruINAF/SRT-Documentation/antenna.rst

 ROACH1
 ------

+Usage of this backend is admitted in shared-risk mode.
+Users are required to contact the antenna staff prior to submission, in order to assess the availability of software/hardware services for their specific needs.

 The ROACH1 (or ROACH) backend is an FPGA board developed by the CASPER collaboration, with two ADC converters and a reprogrammable architecture.
 It can be used to acquire baseband data (voltages) or for real-time folding of pulsar data, thanks to the PSRDADA software.
 The currently available bandwidth is 128 MHz using a CPU cluster with 8 nodes (each node processes 16 MHz, so 8 x 16 MHz in total).

 The ROACH1 backend has been the backend of choice for the Large European Array for Pulsars (LEAP) project.
 More information on the implementation of the LEAP project with the ROACH1 backend can be found here: `OAC Internal Report N. 39 <http://www.oa-cagliari.inaf.it/area.php?page_id=10&skip=3>`_.
 It is also used to perform all P-band pulsar observations at SRT.
 Its ability to perform coherent de-dispersion makes it a superior backend compared to the DFB.
 Its 128 MHz of available bandwidth (only 128 MHz of its 512 MHz capability is currently available because of the limited number of installed CPU nodes) is largely sufficient for P-band but more limited for L-band.
 In the near future, access to
 GPU nodes will increase the available bandwidth to 512 MHz.

+Note: no real-time folding of data will be performed for pulsar observations with this backend.
+The data will be acquired in baseband mode and folded offline during the data post-processing.
+The final data output will be made available by antenna staff after a few hours or days.

 SARDARA
 -------

+Usage of this backend is admitted in shared-risk mode.
+Users are required to contact the antenna staff prior to submission, in order to assess the availability of software/hardware services for their specific needs.

-SARDARA is a backend composed of seven fully-reconfigurable ROACH-2 boards that allow it to perform wide-band, full-Stokes observations.
-The many observing modes covered by SARDARA include: continuum, spectroscopy, spectro-polarimetry, as well as high-time resolution for pulsars and fast transients .
+SARDARA is a backend composed of seven fully-reconfigurable ROACH-2 boards that allow it to perform wide-band spectro-polarimetric observations.
+The many observing modes covered by SARDARA include: continuum, spectroscopy and spectro-polarimetry.
+In the future, it will also be able to perform high-time resolution for pulsars and fast transients (not currently available).
 Its sampling time can be set from 5ms to 1 s.
-It is the backend of choice for OTF spectro-polarimetric observations.
+It is the backend of choice for On-The-Fly (OTF) spectro-polarimetric observations.
 Available configurations consist of:

-* 420 MHz bandwith with 1024 or 16384 channels
+* 420 MHz bandwith with 1024 or 16384 channels (only for C and K bands)
-* 1500 MHz bandwidth with 1024 or 16384 channels
+* 1500 MHz bandwidth with 1024 or 16384 channels (only for C and K bands)

-SARDARA's spectral resolution and sensitivity is defined by its full 1500 MHz bandwidth.
+SARDARA's spectral resolution and sensitivity are defined by its full 1500 MHz bandwidth.
 However only 1200 MHz of the full 1500 MHz bandwidth is usable, since the 1200 MHz filter of the Total Power backend is being used as input to SARDARA.

+For spectro-polarimetric observations, the suggested bandwidth is 1500 MHz, while for spectroscopic observations, we recommend 128 MHz.

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.